 Virtual school heads have a non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of pupils with a social worker.

-They should also identify and engage with key professionals, e.g. DSLs, special educational needs coordinators (SENCOs), social workers, mental health leads and others.
+They should also identify and engage with key professionals, e.g. DSLs, SENCOs, social workers, mental health leads and others.